 As we left Cuba Harbor on Wednesday there was what we think is a beautiful cypress – we saw a few more during the day.

 Again cloudy but slightly warmer day.
 Colorful cliffs, a hill!
 (It’s been fairly flat for a while.)

 Here’s the Clifton marina with our friends’ boats, Sangri-la and Miss Lily, as we left this morning.

-Also I am stuck by homes that seem to sit on land above the river with nothing apparent behind it.
+Also I am struck by homes that seem to sit on land above the river with nothing apparent behind it.
 Is there another river or lake?
 Farmland?
 Sometimes we can’t see trees or anything else beyond the houses.
 The erratic height of the river and erosion was apparent in this area.

 We went through the Pickwick Dam which is the official end of Kentucky Lake.
 Shangri-la and two other boaters in the lock are behind us and a barge was in front of us, but we got around it!

 Once in Pickwick Lake we immediately saw the difference in living styles with large, more elegant homes along the water and up on the hills.

 We saw a number of homes on the cliffs with docks far down below.
 Do you wonder how they climb the 200-300 feet of stairs?
 No problem – these homes have funiculars!
 I saw a half dozen or them in the 4 miles between the lock and our marina!
 You can’t see much of the tracks behind the white decks but they are there in this last photo.